Written by Beatriz Arnillas.

 The questions discussed in this blog are:

-- Why are we planning/talking about a learner centered learning environment or personalization?
+- Why are we planning/talking about learner-centered instruction or personalization?

 - What are we trying to accomplish?